-Stevioside is a non-caloric sweetener, which makes them an attractive sugar substitute for the food industry.
-Even though, stevia does not contain any calories but no nutrients as well.
-Several filtration steps such as the chemical precipitation of undesired components, decoloration, anion and cation exchange, and a multistage crystallization, are necessary to get the final purity of 95 %.
-Further, more than 4 changes solvent are needed, drying and resolving steps, and using chelators are needed as well in this process.
-This is why you won’t find stevia in organic quality.
+Stevioside is a non-caloric sweetener, which makes it an attractive sugar substitute for the food industry.
+Even though stevia does not contain any calories but no nutrients as well.
+Several filtration steps such as the chemical precipitation of undesired components, decolorization, anion and cation exchange, and a multistage crystallization, are necessary to get the final purity of 95 %.
+Further, drying and resolving steps, and using chelators are needed as well.
+This is why you won’t find stevia in organic quality that easy.

 Additionally, stevioside could be used as a natural sweetener and a sugar replacer in different foods.
 Although, several researchers have claimed that stevioside offers therapeutic benefits such as having anti-hyperglycemic, anti-hypertensive, anti-inflammatory, anti-tumor, anti-diarrheal, diuretic, and immunomodulatory effects.
 But, further study is needed to assess its toxicological effects on human health.

 What’s the catch?

 The problem is: Studies have shown that stevia/stevioside (totally harmless) was transformed in the guts of rats into steviol, which is toxic.
 Steviol caused a big spike in mutagenic DNA damage.